JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CEdit Class.md

 #### Remarks

-This message affects only the buffer returned by the **EM_GETHANDLE** message and the text returned by the **WM_GETTEXT** message.
+This message affects only the buffer returned by the **GetHandle** method and the text returned by the **WM_GETTEXT** message.
 It has no effect on the display of the text within the edit control.

 The **EM_FMTLINES** message does not affect a line that ends with a hard line break.
 A hard line break consists of one carriage return and a line feed.